 This course supports supervised field experience.
 Students will enhance interpersonal and professional communication and problem solving skills as they integrate and apply knowledge and skills developed in the medical coding classes.

-Corequisite: BOT-197B Medical Coding Internship
+Prerequisite: BOT 53 and BOT 54 with a minimum grade of C Corequisite: BOT 197B